0

 Why It's Effective

-• Does not remove the top layer of skin, so healing is faster compared to lasers
+• Does not remove the top layer of skin, so visible recovery is faster compared to some other treatments

-• Carries fewer risks for darker skin tones (less chance of pigment changes)
+• Carries fewer risks for deeper skin tones (less likelihood of visible pigment changes)

 Treatment Considerations